The TSAT Governance Model is different to the way a governing body in a non-academy or traditional school undertakes governance.

 Regional Governance – Regional Governing Body (RGB)

-The Chatham Regional Governing Body governs New Horizons Children’s Academy, for information on the role of the RGB and its members please click here: https://www.tsatrust.org.uk/about/governance/
+The Chatham Regional Governing Body governs New Horizons Children’s Academy, for information on the role of the RGB, members and minutes from meetings please follow the link here

 The Board of Directors